 Cooling and Storing Strawberry Rhubarb Jelly

-Using your jar lifer carefully move the jars onto a wire rack or kitchen towel to allow them to cool.
-When moving the jars try not to tilt them to the side as this could affect the seal of the jars.
+Using your jar lifter, carefully move the jars onto a wire rack or kitchen towel to allow them to cool.
+When moving the jars, try not to tilt them to the side, as this could affect the seal of the jars.
 Allow your jars to cool for 12-24 hours before handling.

 Once cool, remove the canning rings from the jars.
-Wash your jars off to ensure no food residue on the outside of the jar from processing.
+Wash your jars off to ensure no food residue is on the outside of the jars from processing.
 Label your jar with the name of the recipe and date.
-This will help you remember what recipe you used to can and the date will allow you to use the oldest canned goods first.
+This will help you remember what recipe you used to can, and the date will allow you to use the oldest canned goods first.

 Enjoying Your Homemade Jelly